ontodev/robot/docs/minimize.md

 # Minimize

 Sometimes, a class hierarchy can contain more intermediate classes than necessary, especially when extracting modules.
-ROBOT includes `minimize` to remove intermediate classes based on a minimal number of subclasses, using the `--threshold <int>` option.
+ROBOT includes `minimize` to remove intermediate classes based on a minimal number of subclasses, using the `--threshold` option.

 ```
 robot minimize \